Volunteer in Uganda community

 Book your placement with £145.
 Then pay £125 per week for weeks one and two, week 3 onwards only to volunteer in an amazing country in Africa.

-Accommodation Accommodation is within the school grounds so not travelling each day, and unusual in this location; boasts electricity, water, cooking facilities and warm shower for each Banda.
+Accommodation Accommodation is next to the school so no travelling each day, and unusual in this location; boasts electricity, water, cooking facilities and warm shower for each Banda.
 8 western toilets close to each Banda.

 Support: An English speaking coordinator is on hand or easily reachable.